Grigor Dimitrov will try to build upon his fantastic season denouement with a strong showing at the year's opening Grand Slam event.

-However, he ended a three-year title drought when winning in Brisbane in January, and followed up that victory Down Under with a run to the semi-finals of the Australian Open.
+Dimitrov began the 2017 season by ending a three-year title drought with victory in Brisbane and followed up that success Down Under with a run to the semi-finals of the Australian Open.

-Dimitrov fell to losing finalist Rafael Nadal in the last four, but he did go on to win a second ATP title of the year when downing David Goffin in Sofia, Bulgaria.
+The 26-year-old fell to losing finalist Rafael Nadal in the last four, but he did go on to win a second ATP title of the year when downing Goffin in Sofia, Bulgaria.

 On grass Dimitrov had a good run at Queen's, where he reached the semi-finals, losing to eventual champion Feliciano Lopez, and then made the fourth round of Wimbledon without dropping a set, before succumbing to eventual champion Roger Federer.